-Having a meeting agenda is one of the top pieces of advice for running effective meetings, but creating a good meeting agenda isn’t always easy.
+Having an agenda for your meeting is one of the top ground rules for running effective meetings, but creating a good meeting agenda isn’t always easy.

 Meeting agendas are purpose-built to achieve specific goals based on the meeting type.
 A 1:1 won’t have the same agenda as a sprint planning meeting, but both benefit from having a meeting agenda to keep things on track.